javidanaslanli/AlexNet-ish-model/README.md

 ## Changes I made

 Firstly, original paper they use Local response normalization and I sticked to LRN in my model, but I changed the number of linear layers which is 3 in original paper but I used only 2.
 Because I found that 3 linear layers were causing overfitting in my model.
 Second change I made is to use AdamW optimizer rather than SGD for speed.
 I also, changed the convolutional layers parameters to decrease the number of parameters in model (it was too high and causing overfitting).
-I did not use PCA data preprocessing as the used in the paper but I added some noise o data with using random transformations from torchvision.
+I did not use PCA data preprocessing as the used in the paper but I added some noise to data with using random transformations from torchvision.
 I used 227x227 as input but first I resized images to 256x256 then I get an center crop from image 227x227.

 ![Screenshot 2024-07-25 162636](https://github.com/user-attachments/assets/65516193-f975-43b9-8b91-af2fd82c5f21)